 |

-cover, edge faults, minor stains, slight reduction at right, missing right
+small cover, edge faults, minor stains, slight reduction at

-acquire an on-cover example of this popular fancy cancel.
+terrific opportunity to acquire an on-cover example of this

 $175